Donkey Kong Country 3: Contemporary

+Game Boy Advance version

+The Game Boy Advance version was also met with "generally favorable" reviews according to Metacritic.
+Reviewing the Game Boy Advance version, Frank Provo of GameSpot stated that the graphics were colourful, vibrant and "top-notch".
+Although he stated that the Game Boy Advance port's music was "catchy" and "just as good as the originals", he noted that devotees to the original SNES game may not like it.
+A reviewer from GamePro thought that the graphics appeared "washed out" on the system's backlit screen, stating that the pre-rendered sprites did not "show up very well".
+A reviewer from Jeuxvideo asserted that the various aspects of gameplay made Dixie Kong's Double Trouble! a hallmark of the series.

+Retrospective

-The music received mixed opinions from critics.
-Doctor Devon commented that although it sounds similar to its predecessors, Dixie Kong's Double Trouble! has a music of superb quality.
-Thomas thought compared to the other Donkey Kong Country games, the music in Dixie Kong's Double Trouble! stands out the least, although he stated that it was an "impressive effort".
-Van Duyn similarly commented that the soundtrack was not as "legendary" as it was in its previous instalment, but still admitted that it had some "great" tracks.
+Retrospective assessments of the game remained positive.
+Lucas Thomas of IGN opined that Dixie Kong's Double Trouble!'s visuals were not as awe-inspiring as the pre-rendered CGI of Donkey Kong Country, but admitted that they "still looked great" for the third installment.
+He thought compared to the other Donkey Kong Country games, the music in Dixie Kong's Double Trouble! stands out the least, although he stated that it was an "impressive effort".
+Marcel van Duyn of Nintendo Life praised the game's visuals and detailed backgrounds, stating that they were "fantastic" for the SNES.
+He commented that the soundtrack was not as "legendary" as it was in its previous instalment, but still admitted that it had some "great" tracks.
 In addition, Van Duyn criticised the Game Boy Advance's port for replacing all of the original music with new compositions.
-Although Provo stated that the Game Boy Advance port's music was "catchy" and "just as good as the originals", he noted that devotees to the original SNES game may not like it.

-Electronic Gaming Monthly editors named Donkey Kong Country 3 a runner-up for both Super NES Game of the Year (behind Tetris Attack) and Side-Scrolling Game of the Year (behind Guardian Heroes).
 In 2018, Complex listed the game number 65 in their The Best Super Nintendo Games of All Time.
-IGN ranked Donkey Kong Country 3 58th on their "Top 100 SNES Games of All Time" and describing the game as a satisfying conclusion to Rare's cycle of 16-bit platformers.
+IGN ranked Donkey Kong Country 3 58th on their "Top 100 SNES Games of All Time" and described the game as a satisfying conclusion to Rare's cycle of 16-bit platformers.